-Clean code is all about making your code easy to read and understand for yourself and others.
-When your code is well-written and organized, you don't have to explain it in detail to your teammates because it speaks for itself.
+When we talk about Java best practices, we often learn about clean code.
+It is all about making your code easy to read and understand for yourself and others.
+When your code is well-written, organized and standard, you don't have to explain it in detail to your teammates because it speaks for itself.

-It saves you time in finding errors.
-It’s needless to explain the benefits associated with clean code writing practice as a coder; you might be aware of them.
+It’s needless to explain the benefits associated with clean code writing practice; as a coder you might be aware of them.
 However, if we have to summarise the key benefits of well-written code, below are the key advantages:

-There are numerous advantages to writing clean code Java, which involves following a set of rules and practices commonly used by professional developers.
+Standard or clean code is a set of practices commonly used by professional developers.
 These practices assist individuals in creating well-organized and tidy code.
 In this article, we will walk you through the methods that will help you master the art of clean code writing and give you a clear understanding of what clean code is all about.

 Yes, It matters a lot.
 Especially in today’s digital world, when apps are getting bigger and more complex, so are our codebases.
 Therefore it becomes essential to develop a habit of writing clean code.